Akihabara – is it the dream of every Figure Collector to be in the home and world of anime series?

 Animate’s main headquarters is at Ikebukuro and it is a place that is not so well-known for anime merchandise but Animate has established itself as a chain business that is able to adapt and appeal to the female target audience as well.
 As a result, many people know this brand name and can be found in many places.

-The store chain found at Akihabara is easily found by walking along the main street and the whole store consists of 7 floors.
+You can find this store chain easily by walking along the main street of Akihabara and the whole store consists of 7 floors.
 I actually found it difficult to climb up and down the stairs with so many people.
 On a quick glance around the store, you will be able to find that there is no bias to age groups or genders.
-Upon entering the store, I observe that many young students, adults and tourists can be found browsing keychains or wallpapers of their favourite anime series with happy smiles on their faces.
+Upon entering the store, I observe that many young students, adults and tourists are browsing keychains or wallpapers of their favourite anime series with happy smiles on their faces.

 The things they carry

 The merchandise that Animate tend to carry would be character goods, stationery, badges and many other interesting small stuff.
-They tend to be priced from 500 yen to 2,000 yen, usually more expensive for newly released items.
+The prices range from 500 yen to 2,000 yen, usually more expensive for newly released items.
 If you’re not careful, you will find yourself walking out with a basket of anime goodies!

 Images source: beacon-akiba

 - Each store specializes in a different line of merchandise

 - Prices are generally lower than most stores

 - Can be a great place to source for 2nd-handed items

 This store is one of my favourite stores to visit.
 They actually have 6 stores throughout Akihabara!!
 6 – can you imagine it?
-Each of these 6 stores specialize in different merchandises.
+Each of these 6 stores specializes in different merchandises.
 I took the liberty of exploring all of them to find out what is so unique about each store.
 Apparently, this chain is pretty new as well – being established in Credit card is available for use here and they are available for sale online for overseas purchases!

 However, not all the stores are listed on Google Maps.
 You can find a map that displays all the stores’ location on their name card, pamphlet or brochure.